American Physical Society: Scholarship for Minority Undergraduate Physics Majors

-Conferences for Undergraduate Women in Physics
+Conferences for Undergraduate Women and Gender Minorities in Physics

-APS Conferences for Undergraduate Women in Physics are three-day regional conferences for undergraduate physics majors.
-The conferences aim to help undergraduate women continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to other women in physics of all ages with whom they can share experiences, advice, and ideas.
+APS Conferences for Undergraduate Women and Gender Minorities in Physics are three-day regional conferences for undergraduate physics majors.
+The conferences aim to help undergraduate women and gender minorities continue in physics by providing them with the opportunity to experience a professional conference, information about graduate school and professions in physics, and access to support networks in physics of all ages with whom they can share experiences, advice, and ideas.

 Career center

 The APS Careers in Physics website is a gateway for physicists, students, and physics enthusiasts to obtain information about physics jobs and careers.
 APS Careers in Physics has an award-winning job board, offers professional development advice through its website and blog, and provides links to workshops, grants, and career resources.

 New faculty workshop

 APS co-sponsors a set of workshops for new physics and astronomy faculty with the American Association of Physics Teachers and the American Astronomical Society.
 These workshops reach nearly half of all new physics and astronomy faculty, and introduce them to current pedagogical practices, results of physics education research, and time management skills to help them begin and improve their academic careers.